minetest-mods-camp/arena_lib/DOCS.md

 ```

 ### 2.3 Additional properties
 Let's say you want to add a kill leader parameter. `Arena_lib` doesn't provide specific parameters, as its role is to be generic.
-Instead, you can create your own kill leader parameter by using the three tables `properties`, `temp_properties` and `player_properties`.
-The last one is for players, while the others are for the arena.
+Instead, you can create your own kill leader parameter by using the four tables `properties`, `temp_properties`, `player_properties` and `team_properties`.
+The first two are for the arena, the third is for players and the fourth for teams.

 #### 2.3.1 Arenas properties
 The difference between `properties` and `temp_properties` is that the former will be stored by the the mod so that when the server reboots it'll still be there, while the latter won't and it's reset every time a match ends.
-So in our case, we don't want the kill leader to be stored outside the arena, thus we go to our `arena_lib.settings` and write
+So in our case, we don't want the kill leader to be stored outside the arena, thus we go to our `arena_lib.register_minigame(...)` and write
 ```
-arena_lib.settings("mymod", {
+arena_lib.register_minigame("mymod", {
   --whatever stuff we already have temp_properties = {
-    kill_leader = " "
+    kill_leader = ""
   }
 }
 ```